 Bill and I are serious nature lovers who’ve spent almost 2 months in Costa Rica seeking toucans, sloths, monkeys, frogs, and those misty cloud forests you always hear about.

 Skip the generic itineraries packed with ziplining, ATV rides and beach bars.
-This one’s all about wildlife-rich national parks, quiet birding trails, and knowledgeable local guides.
+This one’s all about wildlife-rich national parks, quiet birding trails, and knowledgeable local guides, based on our firsthand experience.

 Affiliate disclaimer telling readers that if they click on any of the red links on my website, I may receive a small bit of compensation at no additional cost to them.